FabEdge/fabedge/docs/old-get-started/get-started-v0.6.0.md

 ## Enable multi-cluster communication

-1.  in the **host cluster**， create a community for all clusters which need to communicate with each other
+1.  in the **host cluster**，create a community for all clusters which need to communicate with each other

 	```shell
 	$ cat > community.yaml << EOF